 Our students have gone on to succeed in a dazzling range of careers, including business, law, medicine, journalism, teaching, IT, the civil service, advertising, film and television, and finance.
-The 2015/16 Destination of Leavers of Higher Education (DLHE) survey found that 97% of our Philosophy graduates were in work or study six months after finishing their degree, with 73% of our graduates in professional or managerial roles.

 Career skills are embedded throughout every stage of our course and are developed at every moment of study.
 Certain modules offer specific teaching in reasoning and communications skills.
 In addition, there are work experience opportunities to help you understand how your transferable skills apply in the workplace.
 During your degree you will learn skills such as: